Have you been making your quarterly estimated tax payments? TAG Blog Post

 Like all things tax related, your quarterly estimated tax payments have deadlines.
 Your quarterly payments are due on April 15 for Q1, June 15 for Q2, September 15 for Q3, and January 15 of the next year for Q4.

-Failing to make quarter estimated tax payments or drastically underpaying can result in penalties and interest charges from the IRS.
+Failing to make quarterly estimated tax payments or drastically underpaying can result in penalties and interest charges from the IRS.
 The penalty amount is calculated based on just how much you underpaid, and any interest owed is compounded daily.
 So, if you’ve fallen behind on your quarterly estimated tax payments, we strongly recommend reaching out to an experienced CPA for help getting back on track.

 The Provo tax experts here at The Accounting Guys have ample experience working with business owners and contract workers who are required to make these quarterly estimated tax payments.
 We can help you to calculate the amount you should be paying each quarter and help ensure you get those payments in on time.
 Contact us today to schedule a consultation.